 Life is getting more and more expensive.
 Current forecasts look to 2023 60 percent increased electricity prices ahead.
-A kilowatt hour Strom could therefore soon be billed at 50 cents per kilowatt hour.
+A kilowatt hour Strom might therefore soon be billed at 50 cents per kilowatt hour.
 Faced with this bitter prospect of the New Year, many are interested consumer for mini PV systems.
 Would you like one too?
 Mini PV system install, however, there are a few prerequisites to consider.
 We clarify.

 Mini PV system: consent of the landlord required?

 When asked whether you need the consent of your landlord for your balcony power plant, the answer is always “yes”.
 However, the landlord is often not allowed to refuse the necessary permission.
 However, exceptions apply to mounting locations, which provide for a major intervention in the building structure of the house.
 If you have to mount your system on the facade, on the roof or on other parts of the building, the consent of the landlord is mandatory.
-The reason for this is that such assemblies change the appearance of the house and thus the owner of the property has the power to make decisions about it.
+The reason for this is that such assemblies change the appearance of the house and thus the owner of the property has the power to make decisions regarding it.
 Also plug-in PV systems need to so-called power sockets be connected.
 If one is not available in the apartment, it must be dated renter be retrofitted.
 If it is necessary to intervene in the building structure, the landlord must agree.

 The situation is different, however, if no changes are made to the facade.
 Is the system standing directly on the floor or on yours balcony, the consent of the landlord can even be demanded in court.
 For many residents in high-rise buildings with various apartment units, it can still be tricky to get the real estate company’s approval.
 For such a system to be tolerated by the landlord, it must meet various conditions.
 It must be permissible under building law, not visually disturbing, easy to dismantle and professionally installed without deteriorating the rented property.
 Likewise, no increased risk of fire or other hazards may emanate from the system.